kennywall/import-test/_posts/2011-01-19-programming-with-images-using-imagemagick.md

 domain: apievangelist.com
 image: http://www.imagemagick.org/image/wizard.jpg
 ---
-{% include JB/setup %}<p>ImageMagick is open source Apache 2.0 project that allows you to programmaticaly create, edit, compose, or convert bitmap images.
+{% include JB/setup %}ImageMagick is open source Apache 2.0 project that allows you to programmaticaly create, edit, compose, or convert bitmap images.

 It can read and write images in over 100 formats: